SFDO-Tooling/Metecho/CONTRIBUTING.rst

     - Pull request review
     - Push

+If you want to allow Metecho to create new repositories in your organization you must grant access to the app to all repositories, not a subset of them, and enable these additional permissions:

+- Repository permissions
+    - Administration: Read & write
+- Organization permissions
+    - Members: Read & write

 To enable logging in with GitHub, set the "User authorization callback URL" to ``https://<your-deployed-url>/accounts/github/login/callback/``, and be sure the "Request user authorization (OAuth) during installation" box is checked.